helium/HIP/0025-validators.md

 ### Q: How quickly will I receive rewards from staking?

-A: Rewards are not locked up and if your Validator node participates in the consensus group the rewards will be allocated at the end of the epoch.
+A: Rewards are not locked up and, if your Validator node is elected into the Consensus Group, the rewards will be allocated at the end of the epoch.

 ### Q: How will Validators be chosen to participate in the consensus group?
 How many?